spruceid/spruceid.dev/docs/primer.md

 title: What is Decentralized Identity?
 ---

-## The Centralized World We Live In
+## Today's Centralized Identity Systems

 Identifying users securely with minimum invasion of privacy or risk of leakage is a core problem with essentially all software systems.
-Since the great boom of personal computing, this has created a whole sub-industry of identity and access-management (IAM) technologies, which overwhelmingly improve the mousetrap of mapping users to "accounts" - **centralized databases that concentrate not just informational power, but also risk and liability**.
+Since the great boom of personal computing, this has created a whole sub-industry of identity and access-management (IAM) technologies, which overwhelmingly improve the mousetrap of mapping users to "accounts".

+> **Centralized databases concentrate not just informational power, but also risk
+> and liability.**

 As more and more real-world value get digitized over the decades, "identity data" has become a chokepoint for virtually all other digital value systems.